amberframework/docs/guides/models/jennifer/models.md

 Contact.all.group("name", "id").pluck(:name, :id)
 ```

-`#group` allows to add columns for `GROUP BY` section.
+`.group` allows to add columns for `GROUP BY` section.
 If passing arguments are tuple of strings or just one string - all columns will be parsed as current table columns.
 If there is a need to group on joined table or using fields from several tables use next:

 ```ruby
 Contact.all.relation("addresses").group(addresses: ["street"], contacts: ["name"])